fallen/freebackup/README.md

 * only works on Linux web hosts
 * only works with PHP 5.3.3+ (because of phpseclib used for sFTP)
-* only works for MySQL/MariaDB databases, because "mysqldump" is used for the database dump.
-  * It means it works only if your web host server HAS this tool installed.
-Which is true most of the case.

 License: GPLv3 or later